Congratulations on your engagement!

 It is important to offer a wide range of gift options on your registry that vary in style and in price.
 Guests typically spend between $100-$300 on wedding and shower gifts, but it’s thoughtful to provide options below $100 as well.
 It is also acceptable to include gifts priced above $300.
 Remember to regularly review your registry to ensure that there is a diverse selection of prices available for your guests to choose from.

 We recommend starting your wedding registry at least six months prior to your wedding date or when you send out your save the date cards.
 This allows your guests plenty of time to purchase gifts for both your wedding and any pre-wedding showers you may have planned.

 While it is generally not considered proper etiquette to directly ask for money as a wedding gift, financial registries provide a convenient alternative.
 Platforms like Honeyfund.com or partnering with a travel agency allow couples to register for their honeymoon, and some banks even offer programs for guests to contribute to a dedicated account for a home down payment.

 It’s important to keep track of all monetary gifts received and to promptly send thank-you notes to express your appreciation.
 In some cultures, receiving money as a wedding gift is customary.

 Do Display Wedding Gifts at Home

-Do display your gifts in a central location within your home, such as your dining room, to share with your intimate friends and visitors.
-Emily Post’s book states that wedding presents should be sent ahead of time so they can be unwrapped and displayed in the bride’s home “to show them off in a pleasing manner, not to brag but to show appreciation of people’s kindness”.
+Traditionally, it is customary to showcase your wedding gifts in a prominent location in your home, such as the dining room, to share with close friends and visitors.
+As per Emily Post’s guidelines, wedding presents should be sent in advance so they can be unwrapped and displayed in the bride’s home “to show appreciation for people’s kindness, not to boast.”